maestro-server/webdocs/docs/developer/architecture/scheduler_app.rst

 Scheduler App
 -------------

-Scheduler App service to manage and execute jobs
+Scheduler App are able to manage and execute jobs

 - Schedule jobs, interval or crontab
-- Requests chain jobs
+- Do chain jobs
-- Modules
-    - Webhook: Call URL request
-    - Connections: Call Crawler task

 ----------